chiwaichan/prefix-list-of-ec2-private-ip-addresses-using-eventbridge/README.md

 # Clean up

-- Delete the manually created EC2 instance; you can see it removed from the Prefix List and the Prefix List's Max Entries decreased back down to 0
+- Delete the manually created EC2 instance; you can see it removed from the Prefix List and the Prefix List's Max Entries decreased back down to 1 by the Lambda function
 - Delete the CloudFormation stack with the name "prefix-list-of-ec2-private-ip-addresses-using-eventbridge"